 Figure 28.
-Sample Output - FITCH Mutual Aid Algorithm Applied to ConFire Data

-Incidents are categorized as Mutual Aid In-Bound or Mutual Aid Out-Bound, depending on the geographic jurisdiction of the incident and the agency of origin of the unit(s) arrived at scene.
-For example, if a ConFire unit arrives at a call outside the ConFire District, then the call is categorized as Mutual Aid Out-Bound.
+Sample Output - FITCH Mutual Aid Algorithm Applied to ConFire Data example, if a ConFire unit arrives at a call outside the ConFire District, then the call is categorized as Mutual Aid Out-Bound.
 Conversely, if a non-ConFire unit arrives at a call inside the ConFire District, then the call may be categorized as Mutual Aid In-Bound.
 The final categorization of Mutual Aid In-Bound is described below.